spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/introduction.md

 ```

 Read the extensive [documentation on version 3](https://docs.spatie.be/laravel-backup/v3) to learn how to set up and use the package.

+We wont't introduce new features to v3 anymore but we will still fix bugs.

 ## We have badges!